Ernest Tanrez: Biography

 In May 1940 a new German invasion sent Tanrez into another French exile.
 Later that same month someone reported him to the authorities, and he was arrested in the village of Perrier (Auvergne).
 He spent the next three months interned at Camp Vernet, a vast internment camp south of Toulouse.
 The camp had been recommissioned and expanded to accommodate returning anti-Franco Interbrigistas returning defeated from the Spanish Civil War.
 Living conditions were moderately grim but security was lax.
 However, with the northern half of France being over-run by the German army, escaping was not an appealing option for inmates.
 The camp had by this time become a holding location where the French authorities detained "undesirable foreigners".
 Fellow internees included Léo Campion and Nicolas Lazarévitch.
 There were also large numbers of politically like-minded comrades from Italy and Spain.

 By the time Tanrez was freed from Camp Vernet, in August 1940, northern France and Belgium were both under direct German occupation and a measure of uneasy calm had resumed.
 He returned to Belgium.
 He was again denounced, more than a little implausibly as a "communist sympathizer", and early during 1941 arrested by the security services.
 He was interned at Fort Breendonk (along the road between Brussels and Antwerp) which the Germans had adapted for use as a camp for forced labourers.
 He was released eight weeks later, much weakened through a combination of forced heavy manual labour and malnutrition.
-Freedom on this occasion followed an joint intervention by Léo Campion and Ernestan's brother who, far from being any sort of an anarchist, was a Flemish separatist.
+Freedom on this occasion followed a joint intervention by Léo Campion and Ernestan's brother who, far from being any sort of an anarchist, was a Flemish separatist.
 The two of them had alerted Paul Colin (1985–1943), an influential collaborationist journalist, to his plight.

 After the war ended, he became a contributor to "Pensée et Action", which reverted to the editorial control of Marcel Dieu after 1945.
 Tanrez was later involved in its expansion and relaunch as "Les Cahiers de Pensée et Action".
 He also published political pamphlets of his own.

 Throughout the period covered by Ernestan's career there were close links between Freemasonry and the Anarchist movement in Belgium.
 Both Marcel Dieu and Léo Campion were long-standing free masons.
 Tanrez was initiated into the "Action et Solidarité no 2" lodge of the Grand Orient of Belgium at Brussels in 1948.
 Three years later he became "Frère Orateur" of his lodge.